harnish028/store-project/README.md

 # Store-project

 To run:
-0. If needed change port in pom.xml(property "tomcat.maven.http.port" by default is equal 8080)
+0. If needed change port in pom.xml or start.bat(property "tomcat.maven.http.port" by default is equal 8080)
 1. Execute start.bat
 2. Open `localhost:8080/store`